soluna-studios/mail2beyond/docs/PACKAGE.md

 Mail2Beyond Python Package Documentation
 ======================================
-Mail2Beyond is built upon a simple framework that allows developers to integrate Mail2Beyond into their own applications, extend the existing functionality by writing custom connector and parser modules.
+Mail2Beyond is built upon a simple framework that allows developers to integrate Mail2Beyond into their own applications, or extend the existing functionality by writing custom connector and parser modules.
 If you are just getting started, it is recommended to first familiarize yourself with the [Mail2Beyond CLI](https://github.com/jaredhendrickson13/mail2beyond/blob/documentation/docs/CLI.md) as it is a great way to learn how the components work.